Slides in the CAS Department Theme

 - Note: The reference URL may be the slide itself or another post/page within the site.

 - Featured Image: must be 890×400 pixels in order to fit precisely.

-- Note: If the image is in the Body section instead, the slide will appear as a broken image.
+- Note: If the image is in the Body section instead, the slide will appear as a broken image or solid gray.

 - Optional element (in the dashed rectangle above):

 - Excerpt: Text of the caption; usually a summary of the image reference it will override the Body section.
 It is useful when the Body section becomes large–more than two sentences (optional).